wp-plugins/improved-user-experience/readme.txt

 I personally like the default password reset process in WordPress, but I have a lot of clients that think it's too many steps.
 This method is faster, easier, and still secure.

 == Changelog ==

+= 1.1.2 =
+* Fix issue with some sites not getting the user logged in to reset their password

 = 1.1.1 =
 * Updated to work with the new reset password process from WordPress 3.1